Loiceodhiambo/Loiceodhiambo.github.io/_tabs/about.md

 ---

 Hi!
 I am "Loice Odhiambo" a Data Analyst.
-Skilled in Data Science and AI
+Skilled in Data Science and AI.
 Passionate about Research and technology.